 Advantages of All-In-One plans

-We have all been there, in a doctor’s office fumbling around for medical cards, IDs, and other paperwork they want us to fill out or bring.
-Medicare all-in-one plans provide all your benefits on one plan, meaning the same card you used for your doctors is the same one you use for your prescriptions.
+We have all been there, in a doctor’s office, fumbling around for medical cards, IDs, and other paperwork they want us to fill out or bring.
+Medicare all-in-one plans provide all your benefits on one plan, meaning the same card you use for your doctors is the same one you use for your prescriptions.

 Manageable Fixed Copays

 Most services will require a copay.
-Your agent and plan documents should go over this in advance to ensure you choose the plan that fits your needs and understand your costs when using the insurance.
+Your agent and plan documents should review this in advance to ensure you choose the plan that fits your needs and understand your costs when using the insurance.